Model Structures on Commutative Monoids in General Model Categories: Sufficiency of Commutative Monoid Axiom on Generators

 Recall the action of $\Sigma_n$ on the diagram which defines $Q_n$.
 The vertices of the cube correspond to subsets $D$ of $[n]=\{1,2,\dots,n\}$ where a vertex $C_1\otimes \dots \otimes C_n$ has $C_i = X$ if $i\notin D$ and $C_j = Y$ if $j\in D$.
 Any $\sigma \in \Sigma_n$ sends the vertex so defined to the vertex corresponding to $\sigma(D) \subset [n]$ using the action of $\Sigma_{|D|}$ on the $X$'s and $\Sigma_{n-|D|}$ on the $Y$'s.
 Clearly, this action descends to an action on the colimit $Q_n$.

 For inductive purposes, we will need to consider subdiagrams whose vertices consist of words with $\leq q$ copies of the letter $Y$.
 This subdiagram consists of all vertices of distance $\leq q$ from the initial vertex $X^{\otimes n}$.
-We denote the colimit of this subdiagram by $Q_q^n$.
+We denote the colimit of this subdiagram by $Q_q^n$, to match the notation of \cite{harper-operads}.
 The superscript $n$ refers to the fact that this is a subdiagram of the $n$-dimensional cube, so in particular each vertex is a word on $n$ letters.
-In particular, $Q_0^n = X^{\otimes n}$ and $Q_n^n = Y^{\otimes n}$.
-Observe that $Q_{n-1}^n$ is the domain of $f^{\boxprod n}$, which we have formerly denoted by $Q_n$.
+In particular, $Q_0^n = X^{\otimes n}$, $Q_n^n = Y^{\otimes n}$, and $Q_{n-1}^n$ is the domain of $f^{\boxprod n}$, which we have formerly denoted by $Q_n$.
 For the purposes of this proof we will now write it as $Q_{n-1}^n(f)$ (or $Q_{n-1}^n$ if the context is clear).

 The induction will make use of the maps of colimits $Q_{q-1}^n \to Q_q^n$ which are induced by inclusion of subdiagram.
 The $\Sigma_n$ action on the cube clearly preserves the size of the subset $D\subset [n]$ and so it restricts to an action of $\Sigma_n$ on each $Q_q^n$.
 Because this action is a restriction of the $\Sigma_n$-action on the full cube, the map of colimits $Q_{q-1}^n \to Q_q^n$ is automatically $\Sigma_n$-equivariant.
 Indeed, the map of colimits $Q_{q-1}^n \to Q_q^n$ can be realized by the following pushout: